Snow and ice

-Read about my adventures in this area on the pages Travel episodes – Nepal 2009: Across a snow-covered pass, and Plants – Plant hunting in the Himalaya: Around sacred lakes of Shiva.
+My adventures in this area are related on the pages Travel episodes – Nepal 2009: Across a snow-covered pass, and Plants – Plant hunting in the Himalaya: Around sacred lakes of Shiva.
 Hinduism is dealt with in detail on the page Religion: Hinduism.

 Morning light on Langtang Lirung (7245 m), the highest mountain in Langtang National Park.
 (Photo copyright © by Kaj Halberg)